angeloevans/React-Tic-Tac-Toe-Game/README.md

 4. **Run the app**:
     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to play the game.
+5. Open your browser and visit [http://localhost:3000](http://localhost:5173) to play the game.

 ## 💻 How It Works